Skip to section

 Cover Letters Are Less Formal.

 A cover letter is a personal letter from you to the employer/recruiter.
-You will always use the first-person narrative here – e.g., “I have this” or “I would love to work on this”.
+You must always use the first-person narrative here – e.g., “I have this” or “I would love to work on this”.

-It’s certainly not the right place to become very casual or colloquial, but some informality is allowed.
+While it’s certainly not the right place to become very casual or colloquial, some informality is allowed.
 Tailor the level of formality to the employer’s culture.

 Basic Format Of A Resume.

-The most widely used format for professional resumes is chronological.
+The most widely used format for professional resumes is reverse chronological.

 In this format, your most recent roles appear on top.